Tool for counting prime numbers via the prime-counting function denoted pi(n) which counts the prime numbers less than or equal to a real number n.

 This formula is also called the prime number theorem.

-The calculation of pi(n) allow to locate a prime number with respect to another, knowing its rank in the list of prime numbers.
+The calculation of pi(n) allows to locate a prime number with respect to another, knowing its rank in the list of prime numbers.

 dCode retains ownership of the "Prime Counting Function" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Prime Counting Function" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Prime Counting Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Prime Counting Function" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Prime Counting Function" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Prime Counting Function" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Prime Counting Function" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.